jake-walker/jakew.me/source/_posts/2016-07-24-electron-introduction.md

 ---
 Yesterday, I was downloading Visual Studio and then I thought to myself: *What if I could write desktop apps with Node.JS, HTML and CSS?*.
 After a bit of Googling around I found something called Electron.

-Electron is made by Github and it's Atom editor uses it.
+Electron is made by GitHub and it's Atom editor uses it.
 Essentially it is an iframe in a window.
 But of coarse nothing is as simple as that.
 It also manages the processes.

 > This tutorial was written for Windows but I'm sure it's not too hard to replicate on Linux *(or other)*